ageleeinks/ageleeinks.github.io/about.md

 ---
 layout: page
-title: Gallery Show
+title: Gallery
 ---

-Recent Kalliglipfs artwork shown at the "4x4 (and a little more) show" at the Hashtag Gallery in Toronto.
+Kalliglipfs artwork shown at the "4x4 (and a little more) show" at the Hashtag Gallery in Toronto.

 &nbsp;